Rascalov/Rascalov.github.io/_posts/2020-10-29-Pi-Cam-Pan-Tilt.md

 So I will.

+Turns out there are a lot of options.
+Most refer to Servo Motors, simple motors that can turn 180 degrees.
+I can set two servos, one takes the left and right, the other takes up and down.

+I bought some servos, along with a kit to help me set up a HAT I can use to put the pan tilt setup on the raspberry pi.

 # Building the pan-tilt: Servos
 Servos are key, motors that can move whatever is attached 180 degrees.
 I set up the servos and just attached the camera with zip-ties.